-Up to 10 whales stranded on Ninety Mile Beach
+Pygmy whales stranded on Ninety Mile Beach

-Department of Conservation staff , iwi and whale rescue experts are heading to Ninety Mile Beach after reports that up to 10 whales, believed to be pygmy whales, have stranded at the northern end of the beach.
+Department of Conservation staff , iwi and whale rescue experts are heading to Ninety Mile Beach after 12 whales, believed to be pygmy whales, stranded at the northern end of the beach.

 A DoC spokeswoman said the department was informed last night of the stranding and a DoC worker has been on the beach overnight.

-Up to 10 whales are believed to have been stranded along a 6km stretch of the beach at the northern end of the beach, near Te Paki.
+Ten out of the 12 stranded whales are still alive.
+The whales are spread along a 6km stretch of the beach at the northern end, near Te Paki Stream.

-The spokeswoman said iwi had been informed and a DoC team was on the way along with volunteers from Project Jonah and whale stranding expert Dr Ingrid Visser from the Orca Research Trust.
+The spokeswoman said iwi had been informed and a DoC team was on the way along with volunteers from Project Jonah and a rescue team trained by whale stranding expert Dr Ingrid Visser from the Orca Research Trust.
+Visser is overseas.

 DoC and iwi will work on a joint response to the stranding.